drBenway/pixi-vn-wiki/start/character.md

 `RegisteredCharacters.add` is **required** to save the characters in the game.

-It is also possible to create a function for loading characters.
+It is also possible to create a function to load characters.
 The important thing is that it is started at least once before the characters are used in the game, otherwise they will not be available.

 ## Get characters by id